 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Juan de Lurigancho air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in San Juan de Lurigancho air is currently 4 times above the WHO annual air quality guideline value

 Moderate 89 US AQI

 |Tuesday, Sep 28|

 |Wednesday, Sep 29|

 Moderate 59 US AQI

 Interested in hourly forecast?
 Get the app

 San Juan de Lurigancho (SJL) is a district in Lima, Peru, located in the area known as Cono Este.
 It is Lima's most populous district, with a 2017 population of just over one million people.